POSYDON-code/POSYDON/docs/_source/components-overview/pop_syn/synthetic_population.rst

     pop.history.tail(10)

-Additional functions are made available for easy of use.
+Additional functions are made available for ease of use.

 If you want to check the length of the history of a system, you can use :attr:`Population.history.lengths<History.lengths>` or :attr:`Population.history_lengths<Population.history_lengths>`.